tauthethirtythird/io_qp2_rule_kor/readme.md

 ## Mod+

-Every mod has a corresponding buffed mod (except for Duos), needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)
+Every mod has a corresponding buffed mod (except for 【Duos】), needing 30,000 meters climbed with the mod to unlock (activating multiple mods can accumulate for them at the same time)

     If you want to unlock all buffed mods as quick as possible it's recommended to activate multiple at the same time, below is a reference strategy (if you can smoothly get a few f10 with all of the mods individually)
     `【Gravity】+【Messy】+【Double Hole】+【AllSpin】` activate these four and rely on allspin's fierce output, try not to let garbage lines enter, finish 30,000 meters.
 If you can use brainless Blitz mode looping and aren't afraid of `【Invisible】` you can bring it too, otherwise it